George Lennon: Irish Volunteers and IRA

-Circa September/October 1920 he took command of the West Waterford Flying Column as the youngest leader, with Belfast's Roger McCorley, of an active service unit.
+Circa September/October 1920 he took command of the West Waterford Flying Column as the youngest leader of an active service unit.
 Operating from the Comeragh Mountains and the Drum Hills, Lennon, with Great War veteran John Riordan, planned and led the Piltown Cross ambush on 1 November 1920 (the date of the execution, in Dublin, of Kevin Barry) in which a British Army unit was overwhelmed and armaments seized.
 In 1921 the flying column took part in the unsuccessful Pickardstown ambush near Tramore and the Burgery ambush in March 1921.
 Capturing childhood acquaintance RIC Sergeant Hickey, he had him executed as a "police spy".